Building-acoustics-TU-Eindhoven/CHORAS/ContributionGuidelines.md

     - Material absorption properties

 ## Git business
-1. Fork this repository
+1. Clone this repository.
 2. Follow the steps in the README.md for local installation.
+(We prefer that you create a fork of the ra_ui_backend submodule so that you can work on this freely.)
 3. If CHORAS runs on your machine, congratulations!
 You are now ready to add your own software to the platform.

 ## Glossary